-In addition to the audits of GE's tax returns, we are under examination in various states going back to 2011.
+For periods prior to Separation, we are under continuous examination by the IRS and the tax authorities of various states as part of their audit of GE's tax returns.
+The IRS is currently auditing GE's consolidated U.S. income tax returns for 2012 through 2015.
+We are under examination in various states going back to 2008 as part of their audit of GE's tax returns.
+We are not currently under audit with respect to any post-Separation periods.
 We believe that there are no issues or claims that are likely to significantly impact our results of operations, financial position or cash flows.
 We further believe that we have made adequate provision for all income tax uncertainties that could result from such examinations.